 Topstitch Needles also have larger eyes, allowing you to use specialty threads or larger threads to top stitch your project.
 A Metafil Embroidery Needle is a specialized needle with an elongated eye that prevents your embroider thread from stripping and fraying.
 It’s especially handy for embroidery with metallic or decorative threads since it will keep them from breaking.

-Twin Needles come in various sizes and types.
+Twin Needles come in various sizes and types, including ball point.
 They also vary by the width of space between the needles.
 They are very handy for decorative work using two needles at once.
 Warning!!!
 Just be sure the hole in your general purpose plate is wide enough for both needles to move freely or you will break your needles—and twin needles are expensive!

-You may never use all these needles—a selection of Universals and Sharps is usually enough to get the job done.
+You may never use all these sewing machine needles—a collection of basic needles, such as universal, microtex, and ball point is usually enough to get most jobs done.
 I keep a 5-pack of the others, just in case I need them.